seqan/seqan/manual/source/Tutorial/SeedAndExtend.rst

 Note that we have used the ``Single()`` tag for adding the seeds.
 This forces the seeds to be added independent of the current seed set contents.

-By using different overloads of the :dox:`SeedSet#addSeed addSeed`, we can use various local chaining strategies when adding seed ``A``.
+By using different overloads of the :dox:`SeedSet#addSeed`, we can use various local chaining strategies when adding seed ``A``.

 ``Merge``
   If there is a seed ``B`` that overlaps with ``A`` and the difference in diagonals is smaller than a given threshold then ``A`` can be merged with ``B``.